-Bonus: Check out our 5 favorite apps for creating social content
+Bonus: Check out our six favorite apps for creating social content

 Wondering where to start when it comes to creating new content for your social media?
 We compiled a short list of easy-to-use apps you can use to create fresh, well-designed content for your social media platforms.
-Here are our five favorite apps:
+Here are our six favorite apps:

 Canva is a free and user-friendly design platform that you can use on your computer or smartphone.
 You can create your own designs from scratch or use the 8,000+ premade templates and free stock photos that can be formatted for any blog or social platform.
 For $9.95 a month, you can upgrade to the Pro plan for access to more than 60,000 templates, a larger stock photo library and the abilities to create a brand kit and create and save your own custom templates.

 Over is also a free design platform that allows you to customize premade templates and layouts.
 Your account grants you limited access to free stock photos and fonts.
 The mobile app is a bit easier to use than Canva if you find yourself designing on the go.
 You can also upgrade to the Pro plan for $69.99 a year for unlimited access to templates, layouts and photos and you can upload your own logos, fonts and colors for personal branding.